radiantlogic-v8/documentation-new/documentation/sys-admin-guide/password-policies.md

 There is a default password policy that is enforced at a global level for all RadiantOne Universal Directory stores and persistent cache (if password policy enforcement is enabled), no matter where a user account is located.
 You can override the default policy with a custom one that is applicable only to a certain subset of the user population (determined by group they are a member of, or the location of the entry in the virtual namespace).

+>[!note]
->**Note – If a given user entry is affected by both a global and local policy, the local policy takes precedence.
+>If a given user entry is affected by both a global and local policy, the local policy takes precedence.
 For more details, see [Password Policy Precedence](#password-policy-precedence).
 To enable password policy enforcement for a persistent cache branch, check the Enable Password Policy Enforcement option on the cache settings.
-For more details on persistent cache, see the RadiantOne Deployment and Tuning Guide.**
+For more details on persistent cache, see the RadiantOne Deployment and Tuning Guide.

 ### Default Password Policy